MicrosoftDocs/mooncaketest/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

     }
     ```

-6. Run the program, and ensure that there are no errors thrown.
+6. Run the program, and ensure that there are no errors.

 Congratulations!
 You have now sent messages to an Event Hub.